National Day of Catalonia

 The National Day of Catalonia (Diada Nacional de Catalunya /ca/), also known as the Diada, is a day-long festival in Catalonia and one of its official national symbols, celebrated annually on 11 September.
 It is one of the public holidays in Catalonia.

-It commemorates Catalan last stand at the siege and fall of Barcelona at the end of the War of the Spanish Succession in 1714 and the subsequent loss of Catalan institutions and legal system.
+It commemorates Catalan last stand at the siege and fall of Barcelona at the end of the War of the Spanish Succession in 1714 and the subsequent repression and loss of the Principality of Catalonia's institutions, legal system and, thus, its separate state status.

 History

 After the evacuation of the pro-Habsburg armies from Spain at the end of the War of the Spanish Succession, as a result of the Peace of Utrecht (1713) in which the Bourbon pretender Philip V was recognized king of the Iberian dominions of the Spanish Monarchy, the Principality of Catalonia unilaterally decided to remain in the war by vote of its Junta de Braços (Catalan assembly of Estates) on 9 July 1713, in order to protect the Catalan constitutions and lives from the expected repression, beginning a brief and separate conflict, the War of the Catalans.
 After months of intense fighting, the Army of Catalonia raised for that purpose, as well the Coronela (urban militia) of Barcelona were finally defeated at the Siege of Barcelona by the combined Spanish and French armies on 11 September 1714 after 14 months of siege, in which the Chief Councillor (mayor) of Barcelona, Rafael Casanova, was severely wounded during the defence of the wall.
-The subsequent promulgation of the Nueva Planta decrees (1716) abolished most of the Catalan constitutions and institutions (among them the Catalan Courts, the Generalitat, and the Consell de Cent), meaning the end of the Principality of Catalonia as a separate state, being incorporated as province of a centralized Kingdom of Spain, reorganized as a French-inspired absolute monarchy.
+The subsequent promulgation of the Nueva Planta decrees (1716) suspended most of the Constitutions of Catalonia and abolished its institutions (among them the General Court of Catalonia, the Generalitat, and the Consell de Cent), meaning the end of the Principality of Catalonia as a separate state, being incorporated as province of a centralized Kingdom of Spain, reorganized as a French-inspired absolute monarchy.